ChristianSilvermoon/Modularized-Shell-Runtime-Config/README.md

 A bashrc that loads split components based on the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)
 Inspired by [Quentin ADAM on medium.com's post](https://medium.com/@waxzce/use-bashrc-d-directory-instead-of-bloated-bashrc-50204d5389ff)

+As a note, there is *no* strict garauntee that all of the *Extras* will be compatbile with all platforms.

+You should **always** review scripts from the internet before running them, the same goes for BASHRC files especially.

 ## Mutliple Toggle-able Configs
 The `bashrc` here is meant to be placed in the traditional `~/.bashrc` location.